Medical Laboratory Scientist Certification – MLS (ASCP)

 Students with a strong grasp of the aforementioned subjects will likely have the best chances of succeeding on the MLS (ASCP) exam.

-Finally, in addition to the suggested reading list and the exam contents overview, ASCP also offers a number of online practice tests that are available for purchase.
+Finally, in addition to the suggested reading list and the exam contents overview, ASCP also offers many online practice tests that are available for purchase.
 While the practice tests will not contain information identical to what will be found on a current exam, completing these sample tests can help an individual simulate test-date conditions.